RassulAmantay7/RNN-in-DNA-Sequences/README.md

 ## Repository Contents

-*   **`7.1 - Vanilla RNN with weights and confusion matrix.ipynb`**: Jupyter notebook for the Simple RNN model, including data processing, training, evaluation, and visualization.
+*   **`1 Vanilla RNN.ipynb`**: Jupyter notebook for the Simple RNN model, including data processing, training, evaluation, and visualization.
-*   **`7.2 - LSTM with weights and confusion matrix.ipynb`**: Jupyter notebook for the LSTM model, covering data processing, training, evaluation, and visualization.
+*   **`2 LSTM.ipynb`**: Jupyter notebook for the LSTM model, covering data processing, training, evaluation, and visualization.
-*   **`7.3 - BiLSTM with weights and confusion matrix.ipynb`**: Jupyter notebook for the Bidirectional LSTM model, with data processing, training, evaluation, and visualization.
+*   **`3 BiLSTM.ipynb`**: Jupyter notebook for the Bidirectional LSTM model, with data processing, training, evaluation, and visualization.
 *   **`amr/`**: This directory contains utility scripts and modules for gene sequence data handling.
 *   **`Report.pdf`**: The final scientific report detailing the project's methodology, results, and discussion.